stivenviedman/stivenviedman/README.md

 I'm Stiven Viedman, a software engineer from :sunny: Colombia

-I'm a full-stack developer :man_technologist: specializing in React, Node.js, Golang, Docker, and Kubernetes.
+I'm a full-stack developer :man_technologist: specializing in React, Node.js, and Python.